skyler544/chess-architecture/arc42/README.md

 The `MateMate` system is deployed using a cloud-based infrastructure, with the following components:

-*   Frontend Web Application (JavaScript) running on AWS S3
+* Frontend Web Application (JavaScript) running on the user's web browser
 * Backend Game Engine (PHP) running on an EC2 instance
 * Game State Database (MySQL) running on RDS

 **7. Technical Risks**
 ---------------------

 The `MateMate` system is designed to be scalable and fault-tolerant, but there are some technical risks that need to be addressed:

 * **Database Performance**: The game state database needs to handle a large number of concurrent requests, which can impact performance.
 * **Security**: The system needs to ensure the security of player data and prevent unauthorized access.

 **8. Non-Functional Requirements**
 --------------------------------

 The `MateMate` system has the following non-functional requirements:

 * **Scalability**: The system needs to scale horizontally to handle a large number of players.
 * **Availability**: The system needs to be available 24/7, with minimal downtime for maintenance.
+*

 **9. Architecture Decisions**
 ---------------------------

 The `MateMate` architecture has been designed based on the following decisions:

 * **Separation of Concerns**: The system is separated into technical and application concerns, with the technical part consisting of input/output and graphics subsystems.
 * **Container-Based Architecture**: The system uses a container-based architecture to ensure scalability and fault-tolerance.

 **10. Roadmap**
 ----------------

 The `MateMate` system has the following roadmap:

 * **Phase 1**: Development of the frontend web application
 * **Phase 2**: Development of the backend game engine
 * **Phase 3**: Deployment of the game state database and integration with other components